semrush/intergalactic/website/docs/components/tab-line/tab-line.md

 @## Types

 Depending on the context you can use TabLine with or without border-bottom.
-The border has `--gray-200` color.
+The border use `--border-primary` token for color.

 ### Tabs with border